-- Preheat your oven to 400 degrees.
-Lightly spray a muffin tin with cooking spray.
+Preheat your oven to 400 degrees.
+GENEROUSLY spray a muffin tin with cooking spray.

-- Place one chunk of roasted red pepper in the bottom of each muffin tin.
+Place a little bit of roasted red pepper in the bottom of each muffin tin.

 - Place 1 Tbsp of minced spinach on top of each red pepper.

-- In a medium bowl, whisk together the egg whites, 1 whole egg, salt and pepper.
+In a medium bowl, whisk together the eggs salt and pepper.
 Divide the egg mixture evenly among the 6 muffin tins.